Early Enrollment Information

-Bartholomew Consolidated Elementary Schools have made enrollment available online for students K through 12.
+Bartholomew Consolidated Schools have made enrollment available online for students K through 12.
 If you would like to find out more about BCSC Pre-K, please follow this link.
 Please click on one of the links below to start the registration process.
 You will be asked to create an account with a valid email address.
 Your child’s enrollment will not be complete once this form is submitted.
 Please see guidelines below and arrange to take the documents listed to the school your child will attend to complete the enrollment process.

 Please note the following guidelines: